eprom/cbs/_pages/contribute/Codeathon4.md

 **What can you expect?**

+The CBS platform follows the domain-driven design pattern where each “bounded context” acts as a microservice.
+The communication between the bounded contexts is event-driven, and within each microservice the frontend is based on React (some parts are still being rewritten from Angular), with a .NET Core backend and MongoDb for storage.
+They are dockerized and deployed to a Kubernetes cluster, with Kafka as the event hub.
+The analytics bounded context is built with R and D3js.

-During the two-day codeathon we will be working on improving the MVP which is currently being piloted by the Somali Red Crescent Society and getting the system ready to scale-up to more pilot countries.
-As a Codeathon participant, you will join a team where you will work on pre-defined issues to help us get one step closer to solving an important humanitarian need.
-Your team will consist of health experts, CBS platform experts and other developers (both new CBS contributors and experienced ones!) *This is a great opportunity to meet new people, play with new technology, work in a dynamic and interesting team - all while saving lives!*
+As a Codeathon participant, you will join a team where you work with experienced CBS contributors and the Red Cross to help us get one step closer to solving an important humanitarian need.
+Your team will consist of health experts, CBS platform experts, developers, designers, PMs and data analysis. *This is a great opportunity to meet new people, play with new technology, work in a dynamic and interesting team - all while saving lives!*

 <a href="/assets/images/Codeathonagenda111.PNG"><img src="/assets/images/Codeathonagenda111.PNG"></a>
 <a href="/assets/images/Codeathonagenda222.PNG"><img src="/assets/images/Codeathonagenda222.PNG"></a>